AlphaSue/clean_data_course_proj/README.md

 ####Step #2 information

+From this point on, I will only be dealing with a subset of the data from the original data set.
 My handling of the data collected only the measures of `mean()` and `std()` for each measure and required the measure have both.
 Some measures that included the term mean were not included here as a result.
 I justify limiting my data to those where only `mean` and `std` accompanies each other in the list found in the file `features.txt` as I am moving towards creating a tidy data set that deals with these assessements of the measures.

 ####Step #3 information